 Expectations that a system will be dependable are based on the confidence that the system will operate as expected and not fail in normal use.
-The dependability of a system and its fault tolerance can be measured through the component part's reliability, availability, safety and security.
+The dependability of a system and its fault tolerance are determined by the component part's reliability, availability, safety and security.
 Reliability is the ability of a system or component to perform its required functions under stated conditions for a specified period of time [IEEE 1990 glossary].
 Availability is how timely and reliable the system is to its intended users.
 Both of these factors matter highly in systems used for safety and security.
 In spite of the best intentions, systems may encounter a failure, either from internally poorly written software or external forces such as power outages/variations, floods, or other natural disasters.
 The reaction to a fault can affect the performance of a system and in particular, the safety and security of the system and its users.

-When the software unexpectedly fails to render a requested service or terminates in an unspecified way, safety or security is compromised, as such failure interferes with the alternative recovery features.
+When the software delivers wrong results to a service request, or unexpectedly fails to render a requested service, or terminates in an unspecified way, safety or security may be compromised.
 In safety-related systems the results can be catastrophic: for other systems the result can mean failure of the complete system.